BabitMF/bmf/bmf/demo/llm_caption/README.md

 ## Installation

-There are three LLM's currently supported, deepseek-vl2 (python >=3.8), deepseek-janus (python >=3.8) and qwen2-vl (python >=3.9 and beta release of transformers).
+There are 3 families of LLM's currently supported, deepseek (python >=3.8), qwen (beta release of transformers), and LLaVA (transformers >= 4.45.0).
 Your own LLM can be implemented by defining the class variables and extending `ModelFactory` in `model_loader.py`.
 Installation steps is tested with Debian 10 and python 3.8.2 and 3.10.0 version and Nvidia L4 GPU.

 1. Install ffmpeg
 ```